Higher equations of motion at level 2 in Liouville CFT

 \end{proof}

 The remainder of Section \ref{subsec:second_pole_bulk} is devoted to the proof of Proposition \ref{prop:plan_21}.
-First, we show that the residue of $\cI_{2,(1,1),(1,1)}$ at $\alpha_{2,1}$ factorises into the primary field $\Psi_{\alpha_{-1,2}}$ and a Dotsenko-Fateev integral.
+First, we show that the residue of $\cI_{2,(1,1),(1,1)}$ at $\alpha_{2,1}$ factorises into the primary field $\Psi_{\alpha_{-1,2}}$ and a Dotsenko--Fateev integral.
 This is done thanks to the fusion estimate of Proposition \ref{prop:fusion}.
-The residue of the Dotsenko-Fateev integral can be computed explicitly (Lemma \ref{lem:dotsenko_fateev}), and we get \eqref{eq:residue_I_two}.
+The residue of the Dotsenko--Fateev integral can be computed explicitly (Lemma \ref{lem:dotsenko_fateev}), and we get \eqref{eq:residue_I_two}.
 Finally, Proposition \ref{prop:mero} establishes the expression of \eqref{eq:mero} for the meromorphic continuation, using a method inspired by \cite{BW}.
-Our method for the computation of the scalar multiple of $\Psi_{\alpha_{-2,1}}$ differs (and is somewhat more natural) than the one proposed in \cite{Zamolodchikov03_HEM}: we do purely free field computations (requiring only the exact value of the Dotsenko-Fateev integral), while \cite[Section 5]{Zamolodchikov03_HEM} makes a detour through Liouville (using the DOZZ formula and non-trivial properties of the $\Upsilon$-function and Virasoro representation theory) before coming back to the free field.
+Our method for the computation of the scalar multiple of $\Psi_{\alpha_{-2,1}}$ differs (and is somewhat more natural) from the one proposed in \cite{Zamolodchikov03_HEM}: we do purely free field computations (requiring only the exact value of the Dotsenko--Fateev integral), while \cite[Section 5]{Zamolodchikov03_HEM} makes a detour through Liouville (using the DOZZ formula and non-trivial properties of the $\Upsilon$-function and Virasoro representation theory) before coming back to the free field.